SixxPathz/epiuse-employee-hierarchy/USER_GUIDE.md

 ### **If You're a Manager**
 You get full control within your department.
 The cool part is you can assign employees to yourself OR other managers in your department - gives you flexibility in organizing your team.
 You can create sub-managers, see comprehensive team metrics, and reassign people between managers in your department without bothering an admin.
-You can also export your team's data and see salaries for everyone who reports to you (directly or indirectly).

 ### **If You're an Employee**
-You can update your own profile and password, browse the org chart to see how the company is structured, and view the colleague directory.
+You can see your own profile and update password, browse the org chart to see how the company is structured, and view the colleague directory.
 You can see public info about your teammates but can't mess with anything important - which is probably for the best.

 ---